Andrew Mamedoff: Biography

-He was born in Warsaw, Russian Empire, in 1911.
-His father Lev Mamedoff was an officer in the Special Corps of Gendarmes of the Russian Empire stationed in Poland.
+He was born in Warsaw, Russian Empire, in 1911 to Lev Mamedoff and Natalia Mamedoff (née Vonsiatsky).
+His father was an officer in the Special Corps of Gendarmes of the Russian Empire stationed in Poland, while his uncle was Anastasy Vonsiatsky, a Russian fascist politician.

-Andrew was son of Lev Mamedoff and Natalia Mamedoff (née Vonsiatsky), and nephew of Anastasy Vonsiatsky.
 Mamedoff's family fled Russia after the Civil War, and lived in Europe for a short time.
-After Vonsiatsky has settled in Thompson, he convinced his wife to buy a neighboring farm for his sister's family.
+After Vonsiatsky had settled in Thompson, Connecticut, he convinced his wife to buy a neighboring farm for his sister's family.

 In Thompson, Mamedoff attended Tourtellotte Memorial High School.
 He later enrolled in Bryant University.

 He had learned to fly in the US and even had his own plane with which he performed at airshows.
 He and Eugene Tobin had been flying friends at Mines Field in California before the war.
 He was attempting to set up charter services in Miami immediately prior to the war.
 Mamedoff initially came to Europe to fight on the side of Finland against the Soviet Union, but hostilities had ceased before he arrived.